What is Amazon Elastic File System?

 Amazon Elastic File System (Amazon EFS) provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.
 Amazon EFS is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files.
 Because Amazon EFS has a simple web services interface, you can create and configure file systems quickly and easily.
 The service manages all the file storage infrastructure for you, meaning that you can avoid the complexity of deploying, patching, and maintaining complex file system configurations.

 Amazon EFS supports the Network File System version 4 (NFSv4.1 and NFSv4.0) protocol, so the applications and tools that you use today work seamlessly with Amazon EFS.
-Multiple compute instances, including Amazon EC2, Amazon ECS, and Amazon Lambda, can access an Amazon EFS file system at the same time.
-Therefore, an EFS file system can provide a common data source for workloads and applications that are running on more than one compute instance or server.
+Amazon EFS is accessible across most types of Amazon Web Services compute instances, including Amazon EC2, Amazon ECS, Amazon EKS, Amazon Lambda, and Amazon Fargate.

-The default General Purpose performance mode is ideal for latency-sensitive applications, like web-serving environments, content-management systems, home directories, and general file serving.
+• General Purpose – The General Purpose performance mode is ideal for latency-sensitive applications, like web-serving environments, content-management systems, home directories, and general file serving.

-The default Elastic Throughput mode is designed to automatically scale throughput performance up or down to meet the needs of your workload activity.
+• Elastic – The Elastic throughput mode is designed to automatically scale throughput performance up or down to meet the needs of your workload activity.

 Amazon EFS provides file-system-access semantics, such as strong data consistency and file locking.
 For more information, see Data consistency in Amazon EFS.
 Amazon EFS also supports controlling access to your file systems through Portable Operating System Interface (POSIX) permissions.
 For more information, see Security in Amazon EFS.